 Employers may also apply for approval to meet their obligations under the paid family and medical leave law through the substitution of a private plan that provides the same rights, protections, and benefits as the state program.

 To be eligible, an individual must have earned at least 5.3 percent of the state average annual wage in total over the “base period” rounded down to the next lower $100 (currently $3,500 per year).

 Seasonal workers who are employed for no more than 150 days and federal employees are not eligible.
 Self-employed individuals may opt-in to coverage.

 Types of Paid Family Leave

-A covered individual is eligible for family leave benefits if they take leave from work:
+A covered individual is eligible for leave benefits if they take leave from work:

 - To address their own serious health condition, including pregnancy;